x4lldux/disc_union/README.md

 Type specs in `Circle` or `Rectangle` definitions are only for user description and have no influance on code nor are they used for any type checking - there is no typchecking other then checking if correct cases were used!

+When constructing a case (an union tag), you have three options:

+ * `from/1` macro (compile-time checking),
+ * `from!/` or `from!/2` functions (only run-time checking).
-When constructing a case (an union tag), you have three options: `from/1` macro (compile-time checking), a dynamicaly built macro named after union tag (in a camalized form, i.e. `Score`'s `Advantage` case, in tennis kata, would be available as `Score.advantage/2` macro and also with compile-time checking), and a `from!/` or `from!/2` functions (only run-time checking).
+ * a dynamicaly built macro named after union tag (in a camalized form, i.e. `Score`'s `Advantage` case, in tennis kata, would be available as `Score.advantage/2` macro and also with compile-time checking),

+If you would do `use DiscUnion, dyn_constructors: false`, dynamic constructos would not be built.

 If `Score.from {Pointz, 1, 2}` be placed somwhere in `run_test_match/0` function, in tennis kata, compiler would throw this error: